Golden Gate Park: Sculpture

 A statue of longtime park superintendent John McLaren stands in the Rhododendron Dell.
 McLaren had this statue hidden and it was only placed in the dell after his death.
 Other statues of historical figures are also located throughout the park, including Francis Scott Key, Robert Emmet, Robert Burns, the double monument to Johann Goethe and Friedrich Schiller, General Pershing, Beethoven, Giuseppe Verdi, President Garfield, and Thomas Starr King.
 A bronze statue of Don Quixote and his companion, Sancho Panza kneeling to honor their creator, Cervantes, combines historical and fictitious characters.
 At the Horseshoe Court in the northeast corner of the park near Fulton and Stanyan, there is a concrete bas-relief of The Horseshoe Pitcher by Jesse "Vet" Anderson, a member of the Horseshoe Club.
 Across from the Conservatory of Flowers is Douglas Tilden's The Baseball Player.

-During the George Floyd protests, on June 19, 2020, demonstrators toppled or otherwise vandalized the statues of Catholic missionary Junípero Serra, Francis Scott Key (author of the lyrics to The Star-Spangled Banner), Ulysses S. Grant, Cervantes, Don Quixote and Sancho Panza.
+During the George Floyd protests, on June 19, 2020, vandals toppled or otherwise defaced the statues of Catholic missionary Junípero Serra, Francis Scott Key (author of the lyrics to The Star-Spangled Banner), Ulysses S. Grant, Cervantes, Don Quixote and Sancho Panza.
 The archbishop of San Francisco, Salvatore Cordileone, described the toppling of the saint's statue as "an act of sacrilege [and] an act of the evil one", and on June 27 performed an exorcism at the site using the Prayer to Saint Michael.

-In the northwest corner of the park, near the Beach Chalet, is a monument to explorer Roald Amundsen and the Gjøa, the first vessel to transit the Northwest Passage.
+In the northwest corner of the park, near the Beach Chalet, was a monument to explorer Roald Amundsen and the Gjøa, the first vessel to transit the Northwest Passage.
 Following the expedition, Gjøa was donated to the city in 1906 and put on display for decades near Ocean Beach.
 After falling into disrepair, Gjøa was returned to Norway in 1972.

+In July 2025, a metal sea serpent sculpture, named Naga, was erected as an art installation on JFK Promenade.
+The sculpture is 100 feet long and 25 feet wide, and it was originally created for Burning Man 2024.